Daylily-Zeleen/HFSM2/README.md

 ## Notices

-1. Currently is not stable version, please avoid to use this plugin in release purpose, I can't guarantee that it will work properly.
-2. All apis have possibility to be changed in future.
-3. Currently, you can't use `ClassDB`, `GDScriptLanguageProtocol`, `GDExtensionManager`, `ResourceUID`, `IP` singletonS in expression of Transition.
+1. Currently, you can't use `ClassDB`, `GDScriptLanguageProtocol`, `GDExtensionManager`, `ResourceUID`, `IP` singletonS in expression of Transition.
-4. Welcome to use and give me feedback by opening issues.
+2. Welcome to use and give me feedback by opening issues.